5.8-magnitude quake strikes Puerto Rico, damaging homes

 The first quake struck at 6:32 a.m.
 (1032 GMT) just south of the island at a relatively shallow depth of 10 kilometers (6 miles), according to the U.S. Geological Service.
 There was no tsunami threat, officials said.

-Power outages were reported in some parts of Puerto Rico following the quake, Angel Vazquez, emergency management director for the southern coastal city of Ponce, told The Associated Press.

-“This is one of the strongest quakes to date since it started shaking on Dec.
-28,” he said.
-“It lasted a long time.”

-Helicopters buzzed overhead as terrified residents jumped up from their folding chairs every time the earth shook, yelling at others to stay away from power lines.
+Helicopters buzzed overhead and terrified residents jumped up from their folding chairs every time the earth shook, yelling at others to stay away from power lines.

 Few people dared go back inside their homes, but José Quiñones, 54, had no choice.
 His 80-year-old mother had heart problems and was lying in bed.

-Dozens of people in a neighborhood called Hope in the southwest town of Guánica walked around with their phones and yelled out the magnitude of the latest earthquakes as they tried to calm children who were forced to open their presents on Three Kings Day, a religious holiday, on streets and sidewalks.
+Dozens of people in a neighborhood called Hope in Guánica walked around with their phones and yelled out the magnitude of the latest earthquakes as they tried to calm children who were forced to open their presents on Three Kings Day, a religious holiday, on streets and sidewalks.

 “This is hell,” said Alberto Rodríguez, 43, whose home collapsed on its side as the smell of gas filled the air.
 “We haven’t slept… you can’t remain calm here.
 Guánica is no longer a safe place.”